zvanderbosch/zvanderbosch.github.io/ztf_analysis.md

 ---
 layout: page
-title: ZTF Data Visualization and Analysis
+title: ZTF Data
+subtitle: Visualization and Analysis using White Dwarf Stars
 ---

 On this page I descrbe the tools I have developed to visualize and analyze ZTF data.